 These can often be seen on physical examination.
 Deeper vascular malformations can be diagnosed on MRI (magnetic resonance imaging).

 Although surgery is sometimes useful, it is usually difficult for surgeons to completely remove vascular malformations, which will return if not removed completely.
 A nonsurgical method of closing down the blood or lymph flow into the malformation is done by interventional radiologists, who treat patients with image guided procedures.
 Vascular malformations are treated by embolization.
 The AVMs and hemangiomas can be closed by advancing a tiny plastic tubing, no larger than a pencil point, into the feeding artery to the malformation.
 This can be done without incisions or stitches, and with only mild sedation.
 Medical glue or alcohol or small beads are then floated into the malformation until it is full and no longer has blood flowing through it.
 For Pulmonary AVMs platinum coils are used to block flow through the feeding artery to the malformation.
 The VMs and LMs are closed by injecting alcohol into the sacs filled with venous blood or lymph until these sacs collapse and no longer fill.

 The arteriovenous malformations can be treated with a one-night hospital stay.
 There is usually minimal discomfort for one to three days.
 The venous and lymphatic malformations also require one night in the hospital.
-These malformations swell after treatment with alcohol, and the swelling and pain may last for 3-5 days.
+These malformations swell after treatment with alcohol, and the swelling and pain may last for three to five days.
 During this time, we give patients medication for any pain or swelling they may have.
 The full shrinkage of these malformations may take four to six weeks.

 Embolization techniques have been used extensively all over the world for the past 30 years.
 They have been well established for many years, and have proved invaluable in treating vascular malformations.
 However, since congenital vascular malformations are relatively rare, it is probably advisable to obtain treatment at a major center that sees many patients.